david-zwicker/video-analysis/projects/mouse_burrows/documentation/statistics.md

 * `burrow_area_total`: The total area of all burrow structures
 * `burrow_length_total`: The total length of all burrow structures
 * `burrow_length_max`: The length of the longest burrow
+* `burrow_main_initiated`: The time at which the main burrow was initiated
+* `burrow_main_peak_activity`: The time at which the main burrow was extended the most.
+This is defined as the time period where the burrow cross section was increased the largest amount.

 All burrow statistics are currently obtained by sweeping the mouse trail over time.